GDWired/GDPaho/README.md

 # <p align="center">GDPaho (Godot 4.1)</p>

-WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP

 Tested on macOS, Linux and Windows using cmake.
-For macOS and Linux it seems ok but not on Windows.

-UTF8 encoding does not work as expected :/

-WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP
+Must work on Android but not tested.

 A wrapping of paho cpp (https://www.eclipse.org/paho/) able to make MQTT clients in Godot, is a part of GDWired (https://github.com/GDWired).